THE MINNESOTA DOMESTIC ASSAULT LAW IS FOUND AT MINNESOTA STATUTE 609.2242.

 If a firearm was used during the commission of the Domestic Assault offense, the court may order that the firearm be forfeited.
 This means the state would seize the firearm and the offender would no longer own the weapon.
 Even if a firearm was not used during the assault, an offender may be prohibited from possessing a firearm for up to three years following a Domestic Assault conviction.

 Our St. Paul criminal defense attorneys have successfully handled numerous Domestic Assault cases.
-Our aggressive criminal defense lawyers will thoroughly investigate every aspect of the allegations against you and prepare a solid defense.
+At Arechigo & Stokka, our aggressive criminal defense lawyers will thoroughly investigate every aspect of the allegations against you and prepare a solid defense.

 Contact us today if you or someone you know if facing a Minnesota Domestic Assault charge.